TaliaSeada/Ex2_OOP/README.md

 ### How to interact with the project
 ### Tests

-## Credits:
-This Project made by: Talia Seada (ID: 211551601), Lior Breitman (ID: 212733257), Dana Zorohov (ID: 207817529).
-__NOTE:__ In this projects the group members used "Code With Me" in the IntelliJ workspace, so most of the commits are from one main computer, while all the members were working on the project together.
 ## Intro:
 This project is about Weighted Directional Graphs. <br>
 For more information - https://github.com/benmoshe/OOP_2021/tree/main/Assignments/Ex2/src/api <br>